RK3713/PR-Cordapp/README.md

 Entities (Nodes):

 * **Consultant**: The consultant acts on behalf of applicant to raise a PR- Request.
 A consultant can have multiple applicants for PR.
 * **Wes**: It is a non-profit organisation that provides credential evaluations for international students and immigrants planning to study or work in the U.S. and Canada.
-Founded in 1974, it is based in New York, U.S..
-It also has operations in Toronto, Canada.
+Founded in 1974, it is based in New York, U.S. It also has operations in Toronto, Canada.
 * **University**: It sends the transcripts of applicant to WES.

 Below steps are involved in PR - Cordapp.